fanyang89/tcmalloc-cmake/README.md

 This choice results in:

     - few options
-    - new camke only as `FetchContent` is required
+    - new cmake only as `FetchContent` is required
     - few checks (e.g. compatibility)

 ## PRs are Welcome